Logmanager documentation

 Adding a new key

-The system performs a validity check of the uploaded key after creation of the record, if the certificate is corrupted or is in wrong format, it will returns a key error.
+The system performs a validity check of the uploaded key after the creation of the record, if the certificate is corrupted or in the wrong format, it will return a key error.

 Adding a new certificate and key

-This option only combines previous two options - separate certificate file and separate key file can be uploaded.
-Both files are merged in one certificate after creation.
+This option only combines the previous two options - separate certificate file and separate key file can be uploaded.
+Both files are merged into one certificate after creation.

 Adding a new certificate and key